SSWConsulting/SSW.Rules.Content/rules/do-you-fix-problems-quickly/rule.md

 Do not ignore the problem (by continuing business as usual) as it will only escalate, fix it now (by prioritising this work)!

-> An issue ignored is a crisis ensured!

 ### Common Symptoms

 Some consequences of unsolved problems with clients are: